temporal-community/temporal-ai-agent/README.md

     Example: `poetry run python send_message.py 'I want to fly from San Francisco'`

     NOTE: The workflow will pause on the 'confirm' step until the user sends a 'confirm' signal.
-Use the 'get_tool_data' query to see the current state of the workflow.
+Use `poetry run python get_tool_data.py` query to see the current state of the workflow.

     You can send a 'confirm' signal using `poetry run python send_confirm.py`
 5. Get the conversation history summary by querying the workflow.